-- A general sense of lethargy, or also excessive energy, depending on the drug
+- Fatigue or excessive energy, depending on the substance used

-- Pupils that are either larger or smaller than normal
+- Pupils that are either very large or pinpoint

 - Runny nose